 Information for Students

 If you think you would benefit from seeing a counsellor you can make an appointment with us.
 We see everyone for an initial assesment to help find out whether counselling can help.
-This appointment will last for 30-40 minutes and by the end of it you and your counsellor can have decided whether some on-going counselling support would be useful for you.
+This appointment will last for 30-50 minutes and if, by the end of it you and the counsellor have decided that ongoing counselling may be beneficial, you can request to go on the waiting list.

 We do not usually put a limit on the number of sessions that are available but at busy times of year they may be restricted.
 The counsellor you see will discuss what we are able to offer.